whatisnuclear/website/economics.md

 LWR designs.
 Furthermore, they suggested that most cost reductions can be done regardless of the particularities of the core and fuel cycle.

 Still, the potential simplicity allowed by truly passive safety systems is intriguing.
+The allure of "rebranding" nuclear with new designs touting superior performance is also strong, and has played a role in a wave of private investment in [small advanced nuclear companies](https://www.thirdway.org/report/the-advanced-nuclear-industry).
+This kind of investment is very exciting and powerful.
+It must take care, however, to avoid simply repeating history with previous advanced reactor efforts.
+Success in new reactor development is so much more than restarting new reactor development.
+Innovative approaches that are resilient to "unexpected" technical challenges and long equipment qualification processes are called for.
+Of course, restarting the work is an essential prerequisite to success.

 Michael Shellenberger has [argued that advanced reactors have always been more expensive to build and operate](https://www.forbes.com/sites/michaelshellenberger/2018/07/18/if-radical-innovation-makes-nuclear-power-expensive-why-do-we-think-it-will-make-nuclear-cheap/#64dd7d0f489f) due to their complexities and lack of supply chain.
 He suggests we build as many standardized LWRs as possible to decarbonize with what we know ASAP, and then use the profits from that success to develop longer-term reactors (like breeders).
+The debate here is an old one: is it possible to make large-scale economic nuclear power with LWRs, or do we need to push new designs to have a chance?
+Shellenberger argues that due to experiences in Korea and France, we know for a fact that LWRs can decarbonize at massive scale and so we should just do that now rather than hoping for success in highly-uncertain advanced reactor development projects.

 A middle-ground approach was that promoted by Alvin Weinberg later in his life.
 In his 1985 paper *The Second Nuclear Era*, he promoted [PIUS